• Home

 • Email

-Recently I planted a ton of flowers in the planter box outside of my studio, the same area I put my fairy garden each year.
+Recently, I planted a ton of flowers in the planter box outside of my studio, the same area I put my fairy garden each year.
 Shortly after that, I planted a bunch of flowers outside my house too, I’m a sucker for pretty flowers.
 As fate would have it, I had a birdcage sitting in a corner of the living room.
 It was a Christmas decoration that was accidentally forgotten and didn’t make it up to the attic.
-I decided instead to fill it with more flowers, and ended up making a Birdcage Flower Planter, it’s a great adult craft for the garden!
+I decided instead to fill it with more flowers, and ended up making a birdcage flower planter!

 Here’s the original holiday project I did with this birdcage.